andyarensman/Hiker-Tracker/README.md

 # Future Plans

-After I get this version up and running, I may try to incorporate React for the front end.
-I'm also thinking about adding the option to upload one picture per hike using the Imgur API.
+After I get this version up and running, there are a few features I may try to add.
+I want the users to be able to select a date range for what hikes are being displayed and I would like the users to be able to share their profiles somehow.
+I may also implement some setting features like allowing the user to hike data fields that they don't use such as BPM.

 # Helpful Resources